Dr. Patricia Allen, food systems & society chair, will be a keynote speaker at the Closing the Hunger Gap conference in Tucson in September 2013.

 - Want to produce a thesis or capstone project that promotes social change in the food system

-The MS in Food Systems & Society is a two-year, cohort-based program.
+The MS in Food Systems & Society is a low-residency, cohort-based program.
 It combines interactive classes delivered online with in-person intensive sessions.
-Students will come to our Portland, Oregon campus twice each year for intensive sessions with program faculty and other food system leaders.
-It's a hybrid learning model that allows you to develop lasting peer relationships both in person and through dynamic online communication and continue to live and work in your community of choice.
+Students will come to campus twice each year for intensive sessions with program faculty and other food system leaders.
+It is a hybrid learning model that allows you to develop lasting peer relationships both in person and through dynamic online communication and continue to live and work in your community of choice.